- Up to 5 poems in either .docx or PDF

 I will do my very best to get back to you as soon as I can.
 If you don’t hear from me within a month after submitting, give me a shout.
 Life gets busy and this isn’t my regular gig.

 Beginning with Volume 6 – Changes, we will no longer be able to provide a complimentary copy to contributors.
 We regret this change, but current costs have become unsustainable.
 Printed copies will be offered at cost, should contributors choose.
-Sections of poems may also be published online leading up to April 8, 2022, which will be the official release date.
+Sections of poems may also be published online leading up to April 8, 2023, which will be the official release date.

 All rights to poems will return to you after publication.
 All future use will be credited to the author.
 If your poem is published (say, in an anthology or your own collection) please credit us as the original publisher.